JohnCremona/CMFs/PostgresSchema.md

 weight | smallint | (k)
 char_orbit | integer | (i) As above
 hecke_orbit | integer | (X) The integer that is encoded into x in the label via 0=a, 1=b, 25=z, 26 = ba, 27=bb
+orbit_code | bigint | encoding of the tuple (N.k.i.x) into 64 bits, used in eigenvalue tables
 dim | integer | the dimension of this Hecke orbit field_poly | jsonb | list of integers giving defining polynomial for the Hecke field (standard Sage order of coefficients) is_polredabs | bool | whether the polynomial has been reduced by Pari's `polredabs`